hbctraining/variant_analysis/lessons/08_variant_filtering.md

      * Depth of coverage
      * Base quality: Low median base quality scores
      * Mapping quality: Low median mapping quality of alt reads
-     * Artifact loci - Known problematic loci are filtered based on high false positive rates.
+     * Artifact loci: Known problematic loci are filtered based on high false positive rates
-     * Clustered substitutions - Substitutions clustered together are more likely artifacts and are filtered.
+     * Clustered substitutions: Substitutions clustered together are more likely artifacts and are filtered

 * **Machine learning**: MuTect2 was trained on thousands of real and fake variants to learn patterns.
 It uses this knowledge to score each variant based on how likely it is to be real.
     * Employs probabilistic error models to characterize the probability distributions of various sequencing and alignment artifacts.
 This includes things like base quality scores, mapping quality, strand bias, etc.
     * For each raw variant call, MuTect2 calculates likelihoods of it being a real somatic mutation versus different error types based on the trained error models.
     * The quality score (QUAL) reported for each variant is based on the log-likelihood ratio of being a true mutation versus being an error.
 Higher scores indicate a variant is more likely real.

 > NOTE: While we are not concerned with cross-sample contamination for this dataset, if you were concerned about cross-sample contamination, then you would need to run `CalculateContamination` program within `GATK` to obtain a contamination table.
 You can use this contamination table as input into `FilterMutectCells` with the `--contamination-table` option.
 >